 Universal Studios and their Gothic supernatural monsters dominated the horror genre for two decades.
 Following World War II and the dawn of the atomic age, horror films looked to the skies or science for frights.
 Science fiction and horror formed a mutually beneficial relationship across drive-in theatres in North America during the 1950’s.

-One of the better sci-fi/horror offerings released in the 1950’s was The Fly, It’s story of a scientist who becomes accidentally fused with a common housefly while experimenting with a molecular transporter was a box office hit for 20th Century Fox.
+One of the better sci-fi/horror offerings released in the 1950’s was The Fly.
+Its story of a scientist accidentally fused with a common housefly was a box office hit for 20th Century Fox.
 The Fly marked another early foray into horror for icon Vincent Price following his successful turn in House of Wax.
 Nearly 30 years later, David Cronenberg re-imagined The Fly for modern audiences, creating on of the best horror films ever made.
 In this edition of The Vault I take a look at the original classic on its 60th anniversary.

 A Sympathetic Monster

 One thing The Fly intuitively understands is the importance of creating a monster with whom the audience can sympathize.
-Older films are more slowly paced and reliant on dialogue, which benefits The Fly’s characterization of its titular monster.
-David Hedison’s Andre Delambre, is developed in the film’s first half as an altruistic and passionate scientist.
+Older films are more slowly paced and reliant on dialogue.
+Fortunately, The Fly’s story benefits from a more methodical pacing.
+James Clavell’s script carefully develops scientist Andre Delambre as an altruistic and passionate scientist.
 His weakness isn’t so much hubris as it is his drive and impatience to create something that could benefit humanity.